 At the end of this course, you will be able to:

-- Explain how the role of “leader as communicator” is critical to success.
+- Describe the role of “leader as communicator” and how it is critical to success.

-- Create a change-management plan that prepares your team to approach and achieve change, whether in the physical or telecommuting workplace.
+- Create a change management strategy that prepares your team to approach and achieve change, whether in the physical or telecommuting workplace.

 - Executive directors and CEOs